melroy89/melroy-blog/content/posts/2018-10-30-get-the-most-out-of-your-network.md

 ![](/images/2018/10/image_2018-10-25_23-09-44.png "Iperf3 on client side")

 By default iperf in client mode sending the data to the server.
-Therefor looking at the output of the client, we can see:
+Therefore looking at the output of the client, we can see:

 - `sender` - is iperf client, Upload speed from iperf client to iperf server is measured
 - `receiver` - is iperf server, Download speed on iperf server from iperf client is measured